Stochastic dynamics of three competing clones: Conditions and times for invasion, coexistence and fixation

-Second, if mutant 2 occurs too late during the second stochastic phase, then mutant 0 can be extinct before mutant 2 invades, in which case mutant 1 goes to fixation.
-These results have important consequences regarding our understanding of empirical Rock-Paper-Scissor dynamics observed in natural populations: either the three types of individuals involved in such stable cycles have effectively entered the population by mutation or migration in a single individual, in which case the third type of individuals has necessarily entered the population in a narrow time frame.
-Otherwise, the alternative explanation is that the three types of individuals went together in a single population with a sufficiently large enough population size such that the dynamics initially followed an almost-deterministic dynamics, which certainly occurred by a massive migration and mixing of three different and complementary types of individuals.
+In addition, if clone 2 enters too late, then mutant 0 can be extinct before mutant 2 invades, in which case mutant 1 goes to fixation.
+These results have important consequences regarding our understanding of Rock-Paper-Scissor dynamics observed in natural populations: either the three types of individuals involved in such stable cycles have effectively entered the population by mutation or migration in a single copy, in which case the third type of individuals has necessarily entered the population in a narrow time frame.
+Otherwise, the alternative explanation is that the three types of individuals went together in a single population with a sufficiently large enough population size such that the dynamics initially followed an almost-deterministic dynamics, which certainly occurred by a massive migration and mixing of three different and complementary types of individual. \\